 Delaware Child Development centers are 3-Star, nationally accredited centers and provide employees with paid insurance, a retirement plan, paid holidays, annual leave, and sick leave.
 DCD programs provide a professional work environment for employees and a positive, safe environment for children.

-The Nutrition Coordinator will be responsible for effectively monitoring, supporting and ensuring compliance with the Child and Adult Care Food Program (CACFP), Oklahoma Department of Human Services Licensing Regulations and WCCCF’s Personnel Policies and Procedures.
+Position Summary: The Nutrition Coordinator will be responsible for effectively monitoring, supporting and ensuring compliance with the Child and Adult Care Food Program (CACFP), Oklahoma Department of Human Services Licensing Regulations and WCCCF’s Personnel Policies and Procedures.
 He/she will also supervise all CACFP/Kitchen staff.

 Essential Duties and Responsibilities: